chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Arguments text will be used as follows:
 * Arguments stated as a header will be followed by a colon ':' as `argument:`
 * Arguments stated as a URI argument will be followed by an the equals sign '=' as `argument=`
-* Arguments stated as a URI path element will be brackeded with forward slashes '/' as `/argument/`
+* Arguments stated as a URI path element will be bracketed with forward slashes '/' as `/argument/`
 * Arguments stated as a file format extension will be prefaced with a period '.' as `.arg`

-Draft comments are to be bracked with the following.
+Draft comments are to be bracketed with the following.
 `TODO:`, `NOTE:` and `ISSUE:`

 ## Web API Implementation